statsig-io/node-js-server-sdk/docs/generated.md

 <a name="typedefs.StatsigUser"></a>

 ### typedefs.StatsigUser : <code>Object.&lt;string, \*&gt;</code>
-An object of properties relating to a user
+An object of properties relating to the current user Provide as many as possible to take advantage of advanced conditions in the statsig console A dictionary of additional fields can be provided under the "custom" field

 **Kind**: static typedef of [<code>typedefs</code>](#typedefs)
 **Properties**